glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 ---
 title: "Getting started"
-description: "Markdown is a easy-to-use syntax for writing text on this blog."
+description: "How to write articles on this blog from a easy-to-use and rich syntax?"
 authors: ["glegoux"]
 time_reading_minutes: 10
 category: "Methodology"